-- East-side Assembly Area: Ranchers Park area will serve as the west-side assembly area. - If the West Side Assembly Area is not available, use the football stadium on the East side.
+- East-side Assembly Area: The ranchers park area will serve as the eastside assembly area. - If the East Side Assembly Area is not available use the Amphitheatre on the west side.
 If campus is not a viable assembly area use the magnesia falls gate and walk towards the Aquatic Center or City of Palm Desert City Hall. - Staff: Should remain with students until further direction is given.
 This direction may come in a variety of ways depending upon the nature of the event which caused the evacuation.
-Direction may be given by oral or written word from the Incident Commander or Designee. - 3.
-In all cases, be certain that: injured and disabled are evacuated and cared for; all students and staff are accounted for; and the alarm has been sounded if you or someone in your class was the first to discover the potential disaster. - 4.
-Completed "Census Report" must be turned in as soon as possible to the Vice President, Student Services and Vice President, Administrative Services.
+Direction may be given by oral or written word from the Incident Commander or Designee. - In all cases, be certain that: injured and disabled are evacuated and cared for; all students and staff are accounted for; and the alarm has been sounded if you or someone in your class was the first to discover the potential disaster. - Completed "Census Report" must be turned in as soon as possible to the Vice President, Student Services and Vice President, Administrative Services.